Geetanshi-jain/TerminalBasedChatApp/README.md

-# 🔒 Terminal-Based Encrypted Chat Application
+# 🔒 Terminal-Based End-to-End Encrypted Chat Application

 ## Introduction
 A **secure terminal-based chat application** that allows multiple users to communicate in real-time over a network.
 All messages are **end-to-end encrypted** using AES, ensuring only intended recipients can read them.